 TIME AND PLACE OF MEETING

-Roberts' Rules of order shall be the manual governing parliamentary work.
+Section 1.
+Robert’s Rules of Order, Newly Revised (current edition) shall be the manual governing

 USE OF DUES

-All money paid into the treasury shall be used as deemed expedient by the members of the Society.
+Section 1.
+All money paid into the treasury shall be used as deemed expedient by the members

 of the Society.